 Collections by Domain

 CRL microfilms current issues of selected foreign newspapers on an ongoing basis, in addition to the back files of important foreign newspapers identified through collaborative programs like the Area Materials Projects, part of the Global Resources Programs.
-CRL also undertakes various partnerships and initiatives to establish consensus on preservation, archiving, and digitization of critical collections of news.

 Law and government information